 This course is designed for students in the second half of the Practice Court Program.
 Each student team works through advanced methods to prepare for its assigned PC 3 "big trial," including taking video depositions with simultaneous "real time" court reporting and video synchronization for use in the big trial; development of visual strategy and its electronic presentation for trial; use of focus groups to prepare for trial; and advanced discovery issues.

-The techniques, goals, and methods of negotiating, mediation, and other forms of dispute resolution are studied in this course.
-The primary teaching method is the use of simulated problems in which the students seek to negotiate resolutions to disputes involving a variety of factual settings and legal theories.
+A study of the techniques, goals, and methods of negotiating, as well as other forms of dispute resolution, primarily mediation.
+The principal teaching method is the use of simulated problems in which the students seek to negotiate resolutions to disputes involving a variety of factual settings and legal theories.

 This course seeks to provide students with a foundation in the art of trial advocacy prior to more advanced training in Practice Court.
 Course methodology includes class discussion, group planning, performance drills and group critique.
 Subjects for study include developing a theory and theme of the issue; storytelling skills, as applied to opening statement; direct examination skills; planning of cross-examination and cross-examination techniques.